ESSENTIAL OILS & BOTANICAL GUIDE

 Lemon Essential Oil- Lemon Essential Oil has a clean, refreshing and uplifting scent.
 Used in a diffuser lemon may purify stale air and work as a disinfectant.
 Possibly good for some infections, antiseptic and smells quite clean and fresh.
 Botanical Name: Citrus limon Method of Extraction: Cold Pressed/Expressed, Description: Aroma is similar to fresh lemon rinds except more dense and aroma rich.
 Possible Aromatherapy and Skincare Use: Athlete's foot, chilblains, colds, corns, dull skin, flu, oily skin, spots, varicose veins, warts.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 56-66.

 Lemongrass- Lemongrass Essential oil has a pleasant grassy-lemony scent, has been used historically for stress-related conditions, fevers, headaches, and varicose veins.
 Steam distilled from the fresh and partially dried leaves (grass) finely chopped.
 Color: yellow, amber, or reddish brown liquid.
 Lemongrass is a happy citrusy aroma.
 Botanical Name: Cymbopogon citratus Common Method of Extraction: Steam Distilled, Description: Fresh, lemony, earthy.
-Possible Aromatherapy and Skincare Use: Acne, athlete's foot, excessive perspiration, flatulence, insect repellent, muscle aches, oily skin, scabies, stress.
+Possible Aromatherapy and Skincare Use: Acne, athlete's foot, excessive perspiration, flatulence, muscle aches, oily skin, scabies, stress.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 56-67.] antibacterial, anti-fungal properties, soothing cooling herb that increases perspiration and relaxes muscles

 Lemon verbena leaves –astringent aromatic herb, mildly sedative, anti-bacterial, used as a flavoring in salads and stuffings